 Private instruction: one half-hour private lesson per week.
 Minimum one hour daily practice.
 For non-music majors and music majors.
+Minimum of one hour daily practice is required.
 Course may be taken four (4) times for credit.

-MVS 2220
+MVS 2202